 There are also an abundance of holiday camps for kids scattered across the UK.
 These have the option of camping, caravanning, or even renting out a small holiday home.

-- Skyes Holiday Cottages are available to rent throughout the UK
+- Skyes Holiday Cottages are available to rent throughout the UK.

-- Haven Holidays is a popular place for families to holiday and they have sites around the country.
+- Haven Holidays is a popular place for families to holiday, and they have sites around the country.

-Some of the best campsites in England for families have many options available, we have everything covered in this article!
+Some of the best campsites in England for families have many options available, and we have everything covered in this article!